Happy 25th, COOL CATS!

 So naturally, as the years have progressed, the site has grown exponentially.
 At one point I took on the unenviable task of converting some data from print to the screen, by hand, including a massive list of part numbers, options, colors, specifications, and so on.
 Essentially what you see on the site is, by and large, the product of winter boredom.
 With lots of time in dark Ohio winter evenings to spare, I make it a goal to revamp the site every so often.

 Which leads us to the present, mid-2022.
 For the first time I have just moved the site over to a fully database-driven platform, which is scary but I feel that it’s added so much character and substance to the site.
 Future updates and revamps should be a lot easier.
 I don’t think the site has ever had this much speed before, and certainly the navigation has never been stronger.
-It’s quite effective on a mobile phone as well—that device accounts for over half of my site traffic these days, and that trend isn’t going away anytime soon.
-In short, I am really happy and proud of the site.
+It’s quite effective on a mobile phone as well—that device accounts for over half of the site traffic these days, and that trend isn’t going away anytime soon.
+In short, I am really happy and proud of the site and what it has become.

-(And we finally got high-speed internet in my part of Ohio in 2008.
+(And by the way, we finally got high-speed internet in my part of Ohio in 2008.
 Better late than never.)

 Over the years we’ve had a few Cougar-related message boards for gathering, help, and support.
 They were a very early reinforcement that what I created was the right call.
 People used the site as intended but also verified on the message board that the site info was correct.
 That’s what a good community does and, with few instances, I’m proud that we really never had much in the way of perpetuated false information, or trolls for that matter.
 (This site is still attached to a message board, in case you want to join.)